fluxninja/aperture/docs/content/guides/mistral.md

 of which is defined by its priority and weight.
 This classification is crucial for the request scheduling process.

-The scheduler priorities request admission based the priority and weight assigned to the corresponding workload.
+The scheduler priorities request admission based on the priority and weight assigned to the corresponding workload.
 This mechanism ensures that high-priority requests are handled appropriately even under high load.